 - Refrain from adding badly combined design and colors

 - Use bullets and break sections

-An exceptional academic CV makes all the difference when applying for a scholarship.
+An exceptional academic CV makes all the difference when applying for a scholarship to study in the US.
 If you really want to stand out in the selection process, read more of our tips here at MSM Unify to find out what it takes to land a scholarship.